Payroll Tax

 • B. The courses are not taken to qualify the employee for a promotion or transfer to a different type of work

 • C. The education must be related to the employee’s current job and must help maintain or improve the knowledge or skills required for that job (e.g., refresher or update courses).
-If the requirements change while the employee is working, employer-paid education designed to meet them is a working condition fringe.
+If the requirements change while the employee is working, employer-paid education designed to meet them is considered a working-condition fringe.

-The taxation of the benefit is assessed in late October/Early November via payroll.
+The benefit is taxed in late October/early November via payroll.
 The Payroll Office proactively works with employees receiving tuition benefits to identify any tax liability and exclusions.